aiven/devportal/docs/community/challenge/the-rolling-challenge.rst

                 )

-12. When you find the solution, email us a screenshot to hacks@Aiven.io
+12. When you find the solution, email a screenshot to hacks@Aiven.io

 Tips
 ----